jbloomlab/Vacc_Rabbit_Sera_MAP/README.md

     For each serum there is an entry with the label used in the experiments, then:
       - *name*: a more informative name used when displaying results
       - *description*: description of the serum
-      - *group*: group of samples to which serum belong
+      - *group*: group of samples to which serum belong, based on preliminary point mutant mapping only
-      - *species*: species from which serum is derived (if relevant)
-      - *vaccination*: information of vaccination status (if relevant)
+      - *vaccination*:  timing of sera "pre" (wk0) or "post" vaccination
+      - *immunogen*: the BG505 SOSIP trimer version used as immunogen, and how many times it was administered
+      - *dilution*: the serum dilution used

   - [data/sample_list.csv](data/sample_list.csv):
     CSV file giving each sample that was deep sequenced.
     Columns are:
       - *sample*: sample label used in experiments
-      - *serum*: serum used for selection
+      - *rabbit_id*: 4 digit rabbit ID
+      - *vaccine_status*: timing of sera "pre" (wk0) or "post" vaccination
-      - *library*: viral library, using simple 1, 2, 3 naming rather than the more confusing library codes used to label experiments
+      - *library*: viral library
-      - *date*: day when sequencing was done
-      - *serum_dilution*: dilution of serum used; this includes the 1:4 dilution used during the RDE treatment of the serum.
-For antibodies, it is the concentration in ug/ml.
+      - *dilution*: dilution of serum used
+      - *fraction_infectivity*: fraction of viral library retaining infectivity
       - *percent_infectivity*: percent of viral library retaining infectivity
       - *R1*: glob pattern to R1 FASTQ files on Hutch server; the R2 file names are guessed from the R1 names.
 If [config.yaml](config.yaml) sets *seq_data_source* to *R1* then there must be a valid R1 file glob for all samples; otherwise this column is ignored.
+UPDATE THIS!
       - *SRA_accession*: the accession number on the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA) for the sequencing for this sample.
 If [config.yaml](config.yaml) sets *seq_data_source* to *SRA_accession* then there must be a valid accession for all samples; otherwise this column is ignored.

 ## Results